Authored by the expert who managed and guided the team behind the Portugal Property Pack

 Are days-on-market for rentals falling in Porto as of 2026?

-As of early 2026, we do not have a precise days-on-market statistic for Porto rentals, but the fact that rents peaked around October 2025 and eased slightly by December 2025 suggests the market is no longer in peak-frenzy mode.
+As of early 2026, we don't have a clean official "days-on-market for rentals" figure for Porto, but the fact that Porto district rents peaked around October 2025 and eased slightly by December 2025 suggests the rental market has moved from "extremely tight" to "tight but stabilizing," which usually means listings take a bit longer to fill than at the absolute peak.

 Are vacancies dropping in the best areas of Porto as of 2026?